zoetyu/workshop-ws-04-24-chrome-extension/README.md

 }``` -->

 Alright so now you have a working chrome extension, except it is always on… And maybe at a certain point you’d rather have Shia Lebeouf yell at you than read a pearl of CS52 wisdom.
-On to making the on off button.
+On to making the on off button!

 # On and Off Button :no_entry_sign:
 In order for a chrome extension to access browser events, like clicks, the extension needs another file, a background file that listens for events and responds to them.
 Since our on-off button will need to respond to clicks, we need to use a background file, as well as some in browser storage to pass the on-off state to the content script.